I Got a Boy (song): Music video and promotion

 On January 1, 2013, Girls' Generation performed "I Got a Boy" for the first time on their MBC comeback special Girls’ Generation’s Romantic Fantasy.
 To further promote the song, the group appeared on several South Korean shows in 2013 including Mnet's M!
 Countdown, KBS' Music Bank, MBC's Music Core, and SBS's Inkigayo.

 The music video for the song was directed by Hong Won-ki for Zanybros, and was choreographed by Nappytabs, who had worked with the group's labelmates TVXQ and BoA.
-It aired on Mnet and was released on S.M.
-Entertainment's YouTube channel on January 1, 2013.
+It aired on Mnet and was released on SM Entertainment's YouTube channel on January 1, 2013.

-According to MTV's Liza Darwin, the costumes featured in the music video included streetwear fashion such as Kenzo x Opening Ceremony, Adidas Collection by Jeremy Scott and printed leggings; Stussy's "Good Vibe" T-shirt, Obey's "OG Basic" crewneck, and Joyrich varsity jacket.
+According to MTV's Liza Darwin, the costumes featured in the music video included streetwear fashion such as Kenzo x Opening Ceremony, Adidas Collection by Jeremy Scott and printed leggings; Stüssy's "Good Vibe" T-shirt, Obey's "OG Basic" crewneck, and Joyrich varsity jacket.
 In the sleepover scene, the girls are seen wearing clothes by UK independent label Lazy Oaf, such as a Batman shirt, a "fruity" T-shirt, and a "pizza crewneck".
 The fashion style in the visual was hailed as "a kaleidoscopic streetwear explosion", and the music video itself "a fashion whirlwind ... jam-packed with rad clothes".
 Clyde Barretto from Prefix magazine opined that the video was "more colorful than a rainbow" and featured "alluring" and "bombastic" dance moves.

 The video became an instant success on YouTube, achieving over 20 million views within six days and becoming the fastest K-pop video to achieve such a feat at its time of release.
 It reached 200 million views on November 3, 2017, and has since amassed over 247 million views on YouTube as of September 2021.